 After shooting an entire vocal take in that alley, we continued further through Chinatown to come upon another Chinese restaurant.
 In that moment, the idea was hatched to go inside and capture Mary at a table alone.
 The shot would consist of her eating awkwardly in an empty space.
 In our minds it would somehow fit in the final piece.

 We start with ideas, we begin with a plan, and we see where the day takes us and what moves us.

-During the second day of shooting, we met at the 191st Street subway station in Washington Heights which is famous for its walls lined with different murals from different artists.
+For the second day of shooting, we met at the 191st Street subway station in Washington Heights which is famous for its walls lined with different murals from various artists.

-While using this as a backdrop, Mary danced all up and down the length of the tunnel.
+While using this as a backdrop, Mary danced the entire length of the tunnel.

 Her movements did not go unnoticed as a passerby stopped to see the dance.
 She was so moved by Mary’s dance that she requested her photo to be taken with Mary to memorialize this moment for her.

 Beforehand, we went out and scouted locations that could be used when the time came to film the music video.